clux/provision/README.md

 This repository also contains a bunch of experimental scripts to set up a machine from scratch.
 Use at own caution, your mileage may vary.

 ## Prerequisites
-You need two USB sticks for this deployment.
+You need two USB sticks for the arch deployment.

 1. [live environment](https://www.archlinux.org/download/)
 2. [genprov](./genprov.sh) generated volume